chrisspiegl/alfred-copy-names/README.md

 # alfred-copy-names

-> [Alfred](https://alfredapp.com) workflow to copy just the file and folder names to your clipboard
+> [Alfred](https://alfredapp.com) workflow to copy just the file and/or folder names to your clipboard

 <img src="media/screenshot.png" style="width: 100%;">